-As a registered DuraSpace service provider, Atmire contributes both financially and in-kind to the DSpace community.
-These are some of the areas of development we are involved in.
+As a certified DuraSpace Service Provider, Atmire contributes both financially and in-kind to the DSpace community.
+These are areas of open source development we are involved in.

 The infrastructure that links together the DSpace application code and the underlying database has evolved little until DSpace 6.
 In 2015 and 2016, Atmire's Kevin Van de Velde took on the challenge to refactor this important part of the DSpace codebase.
 As a result, DSpace is now ORM compatible and relies on Hibernate for administering database access.

 The Netherlands Cancer Institute commissioned Atmire to build a live lookup integration with PubMed for the XMLUI item submission.
 Submitters can now lookup publication metadata in PubMed instead of filling out all metadata manually.
 The feature is proposed as a contribution to DSpace 6.